Appeal for Turkey-Syria earthquake rescue efforts reaches £50m

 The aid effort to rescue and support victims of the Turkey-Syria earthquake has raised more than £50 million in two days.

-The death toll from the disaster, which happened in the early hours of Monday February 6, is now approaching 25,000, with thousands more left injured or homeless.
+The death toll from the disaster, which happened in the early hours of February 6, has now exceeded 25,000 – with thousands more left injured or homeless.

 The Disasters Emergency Committee (DEC) which brings together 15 leading UK aid charities says its appeal has raised £52.8 million in two days – including £5 million in aid match from the UK Government.

-Freezing conditions, with temperatures dropping below zero overnight, are affecting those who have lost their homes, and tremors are still being felt in the area on Saturday morning.
+Freezing conditions, with temperatures dropping below zero overnight, are affecting those who have lost their homes, and tremors were still being felt in the area on Saturday morning.

+UK-based charity RE:ACT said on Saturday afternoon it is sending three more teams to help the Turkish relief effort

+The highly skilled volunteers will arrive in the badly affected town of Islahiye on Sunday morning.

 DEC chief executive Saleh Saeed said: “We’re incredibly grateful to the British public for their hugely generous response to this horrific disaster.